 - 3.7.1 The Gambling Commission recommends that the Licensing Authority completes its own Local Area Profile to 'map out' local areas of concern, to develop a better awareness of the local area and risks.
 It is recommended that when considering risks, possible future emerging risks are taken into consideration, as well as current risks. - 3.7.2 An effective local area profile will take into account a wide range of factors, data and information held by the Licensing Authority and its partners.
-An important element would include proactive engagement with Responsible Authorities as well as other organisations in the area that can give input to 'map' local risks in the area. - 3.7.3 Due to the wide range of information that is needed to input into such a profile, this Authority is not currently in a position to publish and consult upon a draft Local Area https://www.devon.gov.uk/factsandfigures/the-people/population-estimates/
+An important element would include proactive engagement with Responsible Authorities as well as other organisations in the area that can give input to 'map' local risks in the area. - 3.7.3 Due to the wide range of information that is needed to input into such a profile, this Authority is not currently in a position to publish and consult upon a draft Local Area Profile.
+However, this will be reviewed and if such a Profile is developed it will be consulted upon and any information that may assist in its production would be welcomed.